Integrating with a CI/CD/CT System

 Create one ECU entry for each ECU in your system using the REST API endpoint:

-POST http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/ecus
+POST https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/ecus

 Specify the ECU Type when creating an ECU.
 Retrieve available ECU Types using the REST API endpoint:

-GET http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/ecu-types/
+GET https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/ecu-types/

 Hint: If the scenario was created by copying an existing scenario, this step may be unnecessary.